Planning a trip to Ireland: advices and useful information

 In the Republic of Ireland the euro is used, in the North it’s the English pound; remember this because you need to have pounds if you decide to visit the North.

 How should I dress to visit Ireland?

 Ireland is a rural country and, with the exception of Dublin, I think you’ll spend much of your time between sea, mountains and hills.
 Comfortable clothing, hiking boots and possibly waterproof sneakers, a raincoat against the rain, hat and scarf, gloves if desired.
 The classic advice “dress in layers” in Ireland is more than valid and useful: the weather changes quickly and you need to be prepared.
 No need to bring an umbrella because the wind could break your tool five minutes after having opened it.

 This is Ireland, or most of it, by the way:

 Renting a car in Ireland

 Ireland is the perfect place for an on the road trip by car also because many areas are accessible only if you have a car.
 There are many car rentals in Ireland but on summer they’re all busy and very often the prices are also super high: I would advise Hertz and Thrifty because they offer great services and even if the prices are not low at all you are sure to always get some help even in the most difficult situations.
 Remember: to rent a car in Ireland you must be 21 years old, a valid driver’s license and a credit card (not the Debit Card!)
 And also that each machine is subject to an inspection when you return so if it is too dirty you’ll have to pay an extra charge.
 A GPS is not a bad idea because often the roads are absolutely a nightmare.
-A short detailed guidance on how to rent a car in Ireland will follow up very soon.
+A short detailed guidance on how to rent a car in Ireland can be found here.

 Planning a trip to Ireland by bus